auth0/docs/articles/private-cloud/migration-public-to-private.md

 Due to the extra security and isolation provided in our Private Cloud environment, the architecture that it's built on differs from the Public Cloud, which makes migrations between the two a bit more involved.
 Migrating from a Auth0 Public Cloud to Private Cloud configuration essentially involves rebuilding your environment from scratch, however we have designed the migration process to minimize the impact as much as possible.

 The migration process complexity depends on the Auth0 features you are currently using.
-The process consists of a migration assessment done with the Auth0 team which results in a custom migration guide for your specific implementation as well as a technical validation.
+The process consists of a migration assessment done with your Auth0 Technical Account Manager which results in a custom migration plan for your specific implementation as well as a technical validation.
 Auth0 provides guidance and consulting on the process with a personalized migration plan designed for minimal intervention from Auth0.

 After the migration is complete, your users will have to re-log in and all their sessions will be invalidated.
 Other impacts depends on features you are using and will be outlined in your migration plan.